infi2122/.github/profile/README.md

-# Industrial Informatics course from Masters in Electrical and Computers Engineering @FEUP.
+# Industrial Informatics project from Masters in Electrical and Computers Engineering @FEUP (2021/22).